Prostate Cancer TREATMENT OPTIONS

 Do You Need to Start Prostate Cancer Treatment Right Away?

-When prostate cancer is found in an early stage, immediate treatment is not normally necessary.
-You normally have time to conduct research and decide the best treatment option for you and your family.
+When prostate cancer is found in an early stage, immediate treatment is not always necessary.
+Because it's typically a slow growing cancer, most men have time to conduct research and decide on the best treatment option for you.
 You should also consider getting a second opinion.
-Because prostate cancer is usually slow-growing, it can take weeks or months before treatment needs to begin.

 Non-Surgical Treatments for Prostate Cancer